misiektoja/lol_monitor/docs/troubleshooting.md

 # Troubleshooting

+If a dotenv file cannot be read or is not UTF-8, monitoring stops with the file path and repair guidance.
+Save it as UTF-8 and check its read permissions.
+Doctor reports the failed load and continues the remaining checks.

 Every message the tool prints for a problem starts with `* Error:` or `* Warning:`.
 An error stops the run, a warning does not.

 An error is printed as a block of up to three lines: